Banner: Knocknarea at Sunset.

 Excavations

-The excavations undertaken by David Sweetman in the 1980 were to prove that the stone circle was built after the great Bronze age Woodhenge to the east of Newgrange.
+The excavations undertaken by David Sweetman in the 1980's seemed to prove that the stone circle was built after the great Bronze age Woodhenge to the east of Newgrange.
 It seems likely that the circle is a Bronze age addition and is several hundreds of years younger than the massive passage-grave and probably the last monumental construction on the site.
 The circle tells us that Newgrange and its environs were still held in great esteem a thousand years after the mound was constructed.

 Plan of the excavation from the book Newgrange by Michael O'Kelly.